mlubinsky/mlubinsky.github.com/compvision/README.md

 Fully Convolutional Network (FCN) - no dense (aka fully connected)layer.
 FCN has less parameters and can take images of any size.
-Instead the dense layer FCN uses up-sampling.
+Instead the dense layer FCN uses up-sampling to the original input size.

 <https://www.youtube.com/watch?v=SEvUc46gUaQ> .
 Deep Learning for the Segmentation, Classification, and Quantification